oregami/oregami.org-public-website/_pages_en/faq.md

     Furthermore, our open source code license "[GNU General Public License 3 (GPL3)](https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3){:target="_blank"}" allows people to reuse their code within other projects as they see fit.

-### Free and open is already out there - so why not just join Wikipedia?
+### Free and open is already out there - so why not just join Wikidata?

-Wikipedia is a project that changed the world and continues to do so, no doubt about that.
+[Wikimedia](https://www.wikimedia.org){:target="_blank"} is a project that changed the world and continues to do so, no doubt about that.
 We stand in esteem looking at this accomplishment.
+So why then not just join the [Wikidata video games project](https://www.wikidata.org/wiki/Wikidata:WikiProject_Video_games){:target="_blank"}, instead of fiddling around with our own project?

-Unfortunately, Wikipedia is also a world database created with the goal of swallowing all kinds of data.
-For this reason, Wikipedia will never be as comprehensive and complex as a specialized project can be.
+The simple answer is [notability](https://www.wikidata.org/wiki/Wikidata:Notability){:target="_blank"}.
+We want to document the whole universe of video game data, including indie games, user-created content, home-brew stuff.
+We are sure that some of this would be prohibited by Wikidata's notability rules.

-When it comes to computer and video games, Wikipedia contains many good information and data, but they're not really analyzable.
-We dispute whether the day will ever come when Wikipedia will answer the question of how many RPGs were released on the PC in the time frame of 1995-1999 that featured a turn-based battle system.
-And that's an easy question.
+And we could not accept this limitation of scope.

 ### And which data will be in the Oregami database?